cyberpwnn/Saron/repository/storyline/dialogue/continent-1/port-city.md

 Player [O]: No, what is happening?
 (1) / I do!
 (2)
     Mayor: (1) Myself and the Crown Council of your continent have called you here on account of the recent threats facing our continent, and ever-advancing.
 If unchecked, it could take over the realms.
     Mayor: (2) Good, let's cut to the chase, then.
-Mayor: It is to my understanding that you are
+Mayor: It is to my understanding that you are one of the most capable members of your court.
+Due to this, I want you to be the person to scout my city.
+On the border to the nearby village there is a cave my men refuse to explore.
+Explore it and report back to me and I will reward you generously. {Quest}
+Player [O]: I will!
+(1) / Hell no!
+(2)
+    Mayor (1): Take this map.
+You nay need it.
+    Mayor (2): Come back when you're ready to accept.
 ````